Groups 14 or More Days

 - Accommodations Request and Contracting

 Long-Term Academic Program (LTAP) housing is typically available as early as the first Sunday of ISU’s Summer Session I classes and ends no later than the Saturday immediately following the last day of Summer Session II classes, although check-in and check-out dates are subject to availability each year.
-Sponsors should plan for check-in and check-out times between 10:00 a.m.-5:00 p.m.
+Sponsors should plan for check-in and check-out times between 10:00 a.m.-4:00 p.m.
 The housing areas used for accommodations also house ISU summer school students and/or short-term conference groups that are usually academically focused.
-We typically offer two housing options for LTAP participants.
+For Summer 2020, we offer two housing options for LTAP participants.

 - Frederiksen Court apartments are an option for program participants who are typically college undergraduates past their freshman year and above.

 - Eaton Hall residence hall rooms are an option for high-school age participants, as well as undergraduate-age (and above) participants.